dirklach/website-checklist/README.md

 ** ⚠️ This list is under construction. ⚠️ **

-This comprehensive checklist provides a detailed guide for the complete process of website creation, covering all essential phases from initial briefing to final deployment and content management.
+This comprehensive checklist provides a detailed guide for the complete process of creating a website, covering all essential phases from initial briefing to final deployment and content management.
 It is designed to ensure that every aspect of the project is thoroughly planned and executed, providing a structured approach to building a successful website.

 While this checklist is tailored for a specific tech stack—utilizing Vue, Nuxt, and a Headless WordPress setup—it is highly relevant for projects using any other technology stack.
 The principles, steps, and considerations outlined here are applicable across different frameworks and CMS platforms, making it a versatile tool for web development professionals and clients alike.
 Whether you’re working with React, Angular, traditional WordPress, or any other combination of technologies, this checklist serves as a valuable reference to ensure a smooth and efficient website development process.